Technologicat/unpythonic/HACKING.md

       - Because in Python, it is possible to arbitrarily monkey-patch object instances, there's no guarantee that two object instances that advertise themselves as having the same type are actually alike in any meaningful way.
       - `isinstance` only checks if the object instance was minted by a particular constructor.
 Until someone [retroactively changes the type](https://github.com/ActiveState/code/tree/master/recipes/Python/160164_automatically_upgrade_class_instances).
 (Python's `isinstance` is a close relative of JavaScript's [`instanceof`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/instanceof).)
       - But in practice, there is rarely a need to exploit all of this dynamism.
 Actual Python code is often much more static, which allows things like the static type checker [mypy](http://www.mypy-lang.org/) to work.
-    - So, static type declarations are not frowned upon, but it's likely I won't bother with any for the code I write for the library.
+    - So, static type declarations are not frowned upon, but I likely won't bother with any for the code I write for the library.

 - **Macros.**
   - *Macros are the nuclear option of software engineering.*